CheeseCake87/flask-rpc/README.md

 RPC standard, but uses its own standard, and primarily works with JSON over HTTP POST requests to call functions.

+This extension is designed to stay slim and provides methods for generating requests and request responses.

+It does not enforce or validate the data passed in, or the data being sent back; this is left to the user to implement in whatever way they feel comfortable (or not at all, if there's no need for it)

+Flask-RPC does validate the request coming in using Pydantic.

+This is to ensure that the request is structured in the way to whatever version of Flask-RPC you are using.

+Other than that, the user is free to use whatever data validation they feel comfortable with, Pydantic, and Marshmallow are good choices.

 The typical request/response cycle is as follows: